 What to guard against

 Foxes can climb trees.
 They are excellent jumpers, easily clearing a 6 foot fence.
-They are formidable diggers so don’t assume you are safe if you have not made the perimeter fox-proof and secure.
-Please remember that the fox only has to be lucky once, and that you have to be lucky every time.
+Foxes and badgers are formidable diggers so don’t assume you are safe if you have not made the perimeter fox-proof and secure.
+Please remember that the fox or badger only has to be lucky once, and that you have to be lucky every time.
 In the picture below, this fox visits every day.